Sciba sets kicking record, helps Wake Forest beat Duke 39-27

-The Demon Deacons put the game away on Cade Carney’s 18-yard TD run with 3:27 left.

-Sciba kicked field goals of 38, 34, 44 and 25 yards to give him 32 consecutive made field goals, surpassing the record of 30 set by Chuck Nelson of Washington in the 1981-82 seasons.
-Sciba’s 44-yarder, his longest of the season, set the record and extended Wake Forest’s lead to 23-13 late in the third quarter.
+The Blue Devils (4-7, 2-5) dropped their fifth straight game despite Damond Philyaw-Johnson’s two kickoff return touchdowns.

+“I definitely don’t want to kick in the rain,” Sciba said when asked about his preference in weather.
+I can’t let the conditions or even the record get into my head.”

 “It’s great for him (Sciba),” Wake Forest coach Dave Clawson said.
-“You keep going to the well and he keeps getting it done.”
+“You keep going to the well, and he keeps getting it done.”

+Chuck Nelson of Washington had held the record with 30 in the 1981-82 seasons.

+The Demon Deacons trailed in the final quarter despite amassing a 610-290 advantage over the Blue Devils in total offensive yardage.
+Wake Forest rushed for 334 yards.

+Wake Forest put the game away on Cade Carney’s 18-yard TD run with 3:27 left.

+Johnson answered the first Sciba field goal, a 38-yarder, with a 97-yard kickoff return to give Duke its first lead at 7-3.

-Jamie Newman completed 14 of 25 passes for 284 yards, including a 62-yard touchdown pass to Kendall Hinton.
-Newman also rushed 29 times for a career-high 144 yards that included a 42-yard scoring run.
-Walker added 113 yards rushing on 17 carries.
+Wake Forest’s Jamie Newman completed 14 of 25 passes for 284 yards, including a 62-yard TD pass to Kendall Hinton.
+Newman also rushed for a career-high 144 yards, including a 42-yard scoring run, on 29 carries.
+Walker added 113 yards on 17 carries.

+“We made a concerted effort to run the football,” Clawson said.
+“That opened things up for us in the passing game where Kendall Hinton made plays for us in a big way.”

-Duke’s Quentin Harris completed 14 of 23 passes for 163 yards, including a 23-yard TD pass to Noah Gray.
+Quentin Harris completed 14 of 23 passes for 163 yards, including a 23-yard TD pass to Noah Gray for the only TD scored by the Duke offense.

-The Blue Devils managed only one first down until picking up two in the final minute of the first half while running out the clock.
-Philyaw-Johnson responded to Sciba’s first field goal by racing through a seam near the right sideline for his first career TD.
+Philyaw-Johnson, inserted as the Duke kick returner in the past few games, ran through a seam near the right sideline on his first TD.
+He started right then crossed in the middle and back to the right on the second.

 “There’s always something positive you can take away from a game,” Duke coach David Cutcliffe said.
 “Those returns were no accident.
 Damond is fast, and he’s fearless.”

-The Demon Deacons, who led 13-10 at halftime, extended the lead to 20-10 thanks to Newman’s 62-yard pass to Hinton on the opening series of the second half.
+The Deacons led 13-10 at halftime and extended the lead to 20-10 thanks to Newman’s 62-yard pass to Hinton on the opening series of the second half.

-AJ Reed kicked field goals of 30 and 43 yards for the Blue Devils.
+AJ Reed kicked field goals of 30 and 43 yards for the Devils.

-Wake Forest amassed 610 yards total offense while holding Duke to 290 yards.
-Yet, the Deacons trailed with less than nine minutes to play.

 TAKEAWAY